Showing posts with label pseudonyms. Show all posts

 Anne Rice (Howard Allen Frances O'Brien) also used two other aliases: Anne Rampling and A.N.
 Roquelaure.

-The haiku master Matsuo Bashō had used two other haigō before he became fond of a banana plant (bashō) that had been given to him by a disciple and started using it as his pen name starting at age 36.
+Japanese poets who write haiku often follow the tradition of using a pen name (haigō).
+The haiku master Matsuo Bashō had used two other haigō before he became fond of a banana plant (bashō) that had been given to him by a disciple, and started using it as his pen name starting at age 36.

 At one time in France, a nom de guerre was a "war name" adopted or assigned to new recruits as he enlisted in the French army.
 These pseudonyms were official and a kind of predecessor of identification numbers.

-Revolutionaries and resistance leaders that came later and outside of France, such as Lenin, Trotsky, Golda Meir, Philippe Leclerc de Hauteclocque, and Josip Broz Tito, sometimes adopted their noms de guerre as their proper names.
+Revolutionaries and resistance leaders who came later and outside of France, such as Lenin, Trotsky, Golda Meir, Philippe Leclerc de Hauteclocque, and Josip Broz Tito, sometimes adopted their noms de guerre as their proper names.

 08 January 2018